dials/dials/doc/sphinx/documentation/tutorials/mpro_x0692.rst

 The merging statistics, as well as a number of scaling and merging plots, are output into a html report called :samp:`dials.scale.html`.
-This can be opened in your browser - nativigate to the section "scaling model plots" and take a look.
+This can be opened in your browser - navigate to the section "scaling model plots" and take a look.
-What is immediately apparent is the periodic nature of the scale term, with peaks and troughs 90° apart.
-This indicates that the illuminated volume was changing significantly during the experiment: a reflection would be measured as almost twice as intense if it was measured at rotation angle of ~120° compared to at ~210°.
+The two peaks in the scale term are at angles 180° apart.
+This indicates that the way the illuminated volume changed during the experiment, with the volumes at positions 180° apart being very similar. significantly during the experiment: a reflection would be measured as almost twice as intense if it was measured at rotation angle of ~120° compared to at ~210°.
-The absorption surface also shows a similar periodicity, as may be expected.
-The relative B-factor shows low overall variation, suggesting little overall radiation damage.
+The absorption surface parameters are fairly flat across the whole experiment and the relative B-factor shows low overall variation, suggesting little overall radiation damage.

 Once we are happy with the dataset quality, the final step of dials processing